Spanish Verb Types

 You can yourself ask the questions What? or Who? to determine what the direct object of a verb is.

-So, una manzana (an apple) is the direct object of the transitive verb tener.
+So, una manzana is the direct object of the transitive verb tener.

 So, una galleta (a cookie) is the direct object of the transitive verb comer.

-- Who did we surprise? - My boyfriend.
+- Who did we surprise? - My boyfriend (mi novio).

-So, mi novio (my boyfriend) is the direct object of the transitive verb sorprender.
+So, mi novio is the direct object of the transitive verb sorprender.

 Intransitive verbs are verbs that do not need a direct object.
 Intransitive verbs often form one-word sentences in Spanish.

-- You can't answer ask either What? or Who? with this sentence.
+- You can't answer ask either What? or Who? about this sentence.
 Cada día only tells you how often.
 The sentence could also just have been one word: Corre.
 (He/She runs.)
+Therefore, this verb is intransitive in the sense shown.

-- You can't answer ask either What? or Who? with this sentence.
+- You can't answer ask either What? or Who? about this sentence.
 En su cama only tells you where.
 The sentence could also just have been one word: Duerme.
 (He/She sleeps.)
+Therefore, this verb is intransitive in the sense shown.

 Pronominal Verbs are often incorrectly called reflexive verbs, when in reality reflexive verbs are just one type of pronominal verb.
 Reciprocal verbs are other type of pronominal verb you'll run across.

-Pronominal verbs must be conjugated along with a reflexive pronoun.
+Pronominal verbs must be conjugated along with a reflexive or reciprocal pronoun.

-With reciprocal verbs, two subjects perform the same action on each other.
+With reciprocal verbs like those below, two subjects perform the same action on each other.